jakobwesthoff/DialogDetective/README.md

 # DialogDetective

-Automatically identify and rename unknown video files by listening to their dialogue.
+Automatically identify and rename unknown tv series video files by letting AI listen to their dialogue.

 ## Why I Built This